Fantaghirò (film series)

 Fantaghirò, also known as The Cave of the Golden Rose (La Grotta della Rosa d'Oro), is an Italian fantasy romance adventure series consisting of five television films directed by Lamberto Bava and released between 1991 and 1996.
 The first film was originally based on Italo Calvino's "Fanta-Ghiro the Beautiful", and takes place in a fairy tale setting, featuring princesses, princes, witches, wizards and talking animals.
 Shot mostly in the Czech Republic and Slovakia with the participation of local actors, and highly popular in Italy during the 1990s, it was loosely adapted into a cartoon series of the same title.
 A reboot series was announced in 2021.

 Films

 Fantaghirò (1991)

 Fantaghirò is the youngest of three princesses born to a warrior king.
 Although beautiful and intelligent, Fantaghirò causes many problems for her family because she goes against everything expected of a woman in her kingdom by being literate, adventurous, and rebellious; this makes her father furious.
 One day, the King receives an invitation from the enemy prince Romualdo to a duel that can potentially end the centuries-long war that has been going on between the two kingdoms.
-When the King learns that only one of his three daughters can win the fight, Fantaghirò sees this as a chance for her to prove herself.
+While the King learns that only one of his three daughters can win the fight, Fantaghirò sees this as a chance for her to prove herself.